postplayhouse/jekyll.postplayhouse.com/_posts/2017-05-15-50th-anniversary-special-events.md

 ### 8 p.m. | Evening Performance: Shrek

+(Tickets for Shrek are sold separately from the dinner, as normal.)

 ## Sunday July 23

 ### 2 p.m. | Matinee Performance: Crazy for You